-Justice Work incubates networks and fosters collaboration, using research and data analysis, community engagement, organizing, consultation, convening, network building, policy development, design-thinking, and crafting solutions from practice.
-These design interventions are grounded in partnership with the front-line organizations working in the substantive areas in which we focus.
+Justice Work at The Vaid Group is a think tank/action lab that develops and builds community interventions using research and data analysis, community engagement, organizing, consultation, convening, network building, policy development, and crafting solutions from practice.
+These interventions are dedicated to advancing racial, gender, economic and climate equity and are grounded in partnership with front-line organizations working in the substantive areas in which we focus.

 Current and Past Initiatives

 Human resources are the core of organizational identity and culture -- they are its talent, the enactment of its operating code, the atmosphere that makes up its culture and the expression and enforcement mechanisms through which an organization can manifest its values.
 Yet in many instances, human resources as a field of practice remains limited to a formalistic, risk-management framework.
 Practitioners resort to compliance instead of practicing equity.
 While the framework of human resources is certainly legally-bound, the reliance and resort to management law firms as arbiters of decisions in critical situations has the effect of limiting the transformational potential of human resource management.
-This initiative is a strategic thought-partnership between Urvashi Vaid and Seattle-based strategist Margherita Vacchiano to articulate a different vision for human resource management that grounds it in a mission to transform the world, transform the practices of organizations of all kinds, and transform the field of HR itself.
+This initiative is a strategic thought-partnership with Seattle-based strategist Margherita Vacchiano to articulate a different vision for human resource management that grounds it in a mission to transform the world, transform the practices of organizations of all kinds, and transform the field of HR itself.
 Over the next two years we will produce discussion papers, hold strategic convenings with nonprofit, HR and business leaders and develop strategies to introduce the concept of transformational human resource management.

-DFJ is a multi-faceted initiative to accelerate change by supporting practitioners in creating and using data to map and analyze racial equity, anti-poverty and LGBTQ issues in key underserved areas and communities.
+Data for Social Justice is a multi-faceted initiative to accelerate change by supporting practitioners in creating and using data to map and analyze racial equity, anti-poverty and LGBTQ issues in key underserved areas and communities.